timothymclane/lazier-writ-precrafter/README.md

 ## Commands
 `/scq [multipler]` will craft items for selected daily writs for the desired number of rotations.
 A rotation is a 3-day cycle for a particular profession.
 With all supported professions enabled, `/scq` will craft 37 total items.
 Crafting a set of 3 rotations (via `/scq 3`) would queue up 111 items to be crafted, so keep that in mind when queuing up rotations.

+NOTE: Calling `/scq` without passing a multiplier will craft the maximum number of daily rotations based upon available bag space.

 `/clearqueue` will clear the current character's queue.

 ## Settings